FREN – French

 FREN 324 Exploring French and Francophone Media (4)

-Prerequisite: FREN 222, placement, or instructors permission.
+Prerequisite: FREN 222, placement, or instructor permission.
 Explores the French and Francophone world through contemporary media in French.
 Emphasis on speaking and listening to authentic French.
 (GPN)

 FREN 326 Global Cinema (4)